BitnooriLee/ChromeApp/README.md

 ## Build Process

+- Please take a look at for access Weather API. you can get the API Key here.

 - Follow the [React Native Guide](https://facebook.github.io/react-native/docs/getting-started.html) for getting started building a project with native code. **A Mac is required if you wish to develop for iOS.**
 - Clone or download the repo
 - `yarn` to install dependencies